In 2011, The Diversity Project returned to the Indonesian Biodiversity Research Center for a new and expanded curriculum.

 Where is she now?
 Victoria finished her degree at Cornell and continued herwork on the diversity of snapping shrimp (Alpheids) as her senior thesis.
 In March 2012, she went to the Smithsonian Institution to work on Alpheid taxonomy with Dr. Nancy Knowlton.
-In 2015, she was awarded an NSF Graduate Research Fellowship and is doing her PhD studies with Rick Grosberg at UCLA.
+In 2015, she was awarded an NSF Graduate Research Fellowship and is finishing her PhD studies with Rick Grosberg at UCLA.
 She just receive a prestigious postdoctoral fellowship at Stanford University.

 Name: Brian Montenegro

 Project Title: Coral head biodiversity: a comparison from Permuteran and Nusa Lembongan